How to Create a Word Cloud in R

 Prerequisites

-Before we delve into creating beautiful word clouds in R, let us ensure you have the necessary prerequisites.
+Before we get into the details on how to create a word clouds in R, let us ensure you have the necessary prerequisites.
 Familiarity with basic R programming concepts and data manipulation will benefit this tutorial.

 We will use the tm package for text preprocessing and the wordcloud package for creating word clouds.
 Make sure these packages are installed by using the install.packages() function: